 You can also set out what you expect in other areas.
 Many modern weddings are monopolised by the photographer.

 Immediately after the ceremony the bride and groom are taken away to spend an hour or more in a posed wedding photo shoot.
 There then follows perhaps a further hour of formal photos involving the couple and various guests.

 If you don’t want to spend your wedding day this way – and most couples don’t – you need to be clear about your expectations.
 Weddings are about meeting your guests and enjoying yourself.
 Set a time limit for the formal photographs, and enforce it on the day.

 You will need to give the photographer a list of any formal shots you want.
 This doesn’t mean the obvious stuff – for example bride and groom coming down the aisle – they already know to take these.
 But if you want “group shots” the photographer will need a list.
 For example, “groom with groom’s parents”, “bride with bridesmaids”, and so on.

 If you are looking to keep the time down then you should be able to get through the common wedding photo permutations in about a dozen shots.
 Give the list to your best man and ushers in advance and have them lining up the next group as each one is being photographed – your photographer will appreciate this.

 One of the great advantages of modern weddings is that many of your guests will turn up with digital cameras, or take photos on their smartphones.
 This means you have a huge potential collection of spontaneous wedding photos.
-It’s a good idea to email your guests after the event to ask if they would be kind enough to send you their photos (on a CD or similar).
+It’s a good idea to email your guests after the event to ask if they would be kind enough to send you their photos.